matloff/fasteR/README.md

 Remember:  You get out what you put in!</span>  The more actively you work the **Your Turn** sections, the more powerful you will be as an R coder.

-Acknowledgement:  The author is grateful to Kyle Butts for some format improvements in July 2022.

 ## Table of Contents